MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

 ## What you’ll need

-The Remote Assist user (first-line worker) needs:
+The Remote Assist user (first-line worker) on HoloLens needs:

 -   [A subscription to Remote Assist.](../licensing/buy-and-deploy.md).
 The Remote Assist subscription includes a subscription to Microsoft Teams.